16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 10 feet |

 The Ficus Danielle (Ficus benjamina) resembles a lollipop.
-The glossy leaves of these trees tend to stand upright.
-They remain evergreen provided the tree receives ample indirect sunlight when in a pot.
+The glossy leaves of these trees stand upright and remain evergreen if the tree receives ample indirect sunlight when in a pot.
+The tree can remain relatively short inside with ample pruning and can reach a maximum height of 10 feet.
+But, outside, a fully mature Ficus Danielle can grow 40 to 50 feet tall.

 - Lovely lollipop appearance